-To create user accounts with the Full managed manage level, the required IT operating data must be determined.
-The operating data required to automatically supply an employee with IT resources is shown in the business roles, departments, locations, or cost centers.
-An employee is assigned a primary business role, primary location, primary department, or primary cost center.
+To create user accounts for an identity with the Full managed manage level, you need to know which IT operating data is required.
+The operating data required for each specific target system is defined with its business roles, departments, locations, or cost centers.
+An identity is assigned a primary business role, primary location, primary department, or primary cost center.
 The necessary IT operating data is ascertained from these assignments and used in creating the user accounts.
 Default values are used if valid IT operating data cannot be found over the primary roles.